cheton/jsdc2015/README.md

 ```bash
 http-server dist
 ```
-Now you can visit `http://localhost:8080` to view the server.
+Now you can visit `http://localhost:8080` to view the slides.